isomerpages/moe-fengshanpri/_about-us/School Matters.md

 #### Dismissal during inclement weather (rainy days)

-Parents/guardians are to pick up your P1 and P2 children/wards from the school canteen during inclement weather.

-All parents/guardians are reminded to pick up your children/wards and exit the school promptly so that the canteen is available for the dismissal of P3 to P6 pupils.
+Parents/guardians are to wait for your children/wards outside Gate 3 during wet weather.
+An announcement will be made through the Parents Gateway app.
+As dismissal will be staggered by level and then class, we seek your patience in waiting for your child/ward, and cooperation not to congregate prematurely along the sheltered walkway until the class being dismissed is announced.

 #### Dismissal Procedures for P3 to P6 pupils